Krzysztof-Bogunia/im-vid-detector/README.md

 For prompt keywords check this list of predefined classes [classes](https://github.com/xinyu1205/recognize-anything/blob/main/ram/data/ram_tag_list.txt)

+# License:
+Scripts and assets in this project are licensed under the MIT license.
+Third-Party components that are installed separately may require getting addional license for commercial use.
+AI models are not part of this repositoy and need to be provided by the user or automatically downloaded.
+See [ultralytics license](https://www.ultralytics.com/license) for more information.